-- Any book that will be used for the next semester's classes (except consumable texts) will be bought back at half the new price.
-(Price is the same, whether your book was new or used when you purchased it.) - A book buyer will be on campus two days during finals week following the Fall and Spring semesters. - Cash will be paid for all books purchased.
+- 1. Any book that will be used for the next semester's classes (except consumable texts) will be bought back at 50% the new price.
+(Price is the same, whether your book was new or used when you purchased it.) - 2.
+A book buyer will be on campus two days during finals week following the Fall and Spring semesters. - 3.
+Cash will be paid for all books purchased or credited to the student's account if monies are still owed.